Q&A #178 – Are Board members allowed to participate in a 501(c)(3) organization's programs?

 Question: My 501(c)(3) organization hosts a popular training program that includes a series of in-person workshops with limited capacity.
 Attendees pay a fee to attend.
 Is it a conflict of interest or a violation of law for Board members to attend the workshop if they pay the same fee as everyone else?

 Answer: Internal Revenue Service (IRS) guidance suggests that, in general, Board members and other disqualified persons may participate in a 501(c)(3) organization’s programs without violating the inurement, excess benefit transaction, and other conflict of interest rules so long as they participate in the same manner as the general public.
-However, there is not total clarity on this issue and the answer will depend on the specific facts.
+However, caution is warranted because this guidance is limited and may not apply to all situations.

 Under federal tax law, conflicts of interest involving financial transactions or arrangements with directors, officers, and other insiders of 501(c)(3) public charities are governed by the rule against “private inurement” and the “excess benefit transaction” rules (also sometimes referred to as the “intermediate sanction” rules).
 501(c)(3) private foundations are subject to more stringent rules prohibiting “self-dealing.”